Answer (comics): Powers and abilities

 The first Answer underwent genetic manipulation to grant him the ability to develop any power needed in a certain situation.
 For example, if surrounded by thugs, he will gain superhuman strength and durability, allowing him to defeat them.
 In another situation, he may obtain pyrokinesis or the ability to turn himself into pure energy.
 Flight may be an ability that is always active.
 Other than that, at rest or not in any sort of situation, he will display no abilities.
 The powers he manifests typically last for five minutes, and he can display up to two separate powers at once.
 Additionally, Aaron Nicholson is highly intelligent and has a superhuman-like level of intuition.
 The Answer wears body armor that was created with the help of the Kingpin's scientists.
-The armor is coated with a friction-eliminating chemical that allows him to slip from any grasp or prevent anything from adhering to him.
+The armor is coated with a friction-eliminating chemical that allows him to slip from any grasp and prevents anything from adhering to him.